-A.1

-Secondee arrangements
+A.1 Secondee arrangements

-- A.1.1 A secondee is an individual employed by one organisation (the seconding business) but acting as an employee of another (the receiving business), i.e. they are operating under the supervision and direction of the receiving business and the seconding business has no responsibility for the work or activities that the secondee undertakes during the course of their secondment. - A.1.2 The formal terms of a secondment should make clear to all concerned how the obligations imposed by the UK MLTF regime will be applied.
+- A.1.1 A secondee is an individual employed by one organisation (the seconding business) but acting as an employee of another (the receiving business), i.e. they are operating under the supervision and direction of the receiving business and the seconding business has no responsibility for the work or activities that the secondee undertakes during the course of their secondment. - A.1.2 The formal terms of a secondment should make clear to all concerned how the obligations imposed by the UK MLTPF regime will be applied.
 For example, if the secondee is seconded to a business that is not subject to the requirements of the 2017 Regulations, then it will be unlikely that the secondee will be subject to any AML obligations unless the receiving business has decided to implement an AML policy voluntarily.
 However, if the receiving business is subject to the requirements of the 2017 Regulations, then the secondee will need to adhere to the AML obligations as set out by the receiving business.
-Such obligations would include the reporting of any knowledge or suspicion of MLTF identified during the course of the secondee to submit a SAR to the seconding business's MLRO about any knowledge or suspicion of MLTF that came to their attention during the course of their secondee to.
+Such obligations would include the reporting of any knowledge or suspicion of MLTPF identified during the course of the secondment, but a report should only be made to the receiving business's MLRO.
+Upon rejoining the seconding business, there is no requirement for the secondee to submit a SAR to the seconding business's MLRO about any knowledge or suspicion of MLTPF that came to their attention during the course of their secondment.